apache/airflow/docs/apache-airflow/best-practices.rst

 * No changes in deployment requirements - whether you use Local virtualenv, or Docker, or Kubernetes, the tasks will work without adding anything to your deployment.
 * No need to learn more about containers, Kubernetes as a Dag Author.
-Only knowledge of Python requirements is required to author DAGs this way.
+Only knowledge of Python requirements is required to author Dags this way.

 There are certain limitations and overhead introduced by this operator: